anselmostitla/git-github/README.md

 ################################################

-git add NameFile.EXT <your file> (lets you add files to your index)
+git add NameFile.EXT  .....# lets you add files to your index

 git commit -m "adding first commit in local repo"